Regulation of pesticides in the European Union

 A pesticide, also called Plant Protection Product (PPP), which is a term used in regulatory documents, consists of several different components.
 The active ingredient in a pesticide is called “active substance” and these active substances either consist of chemicals or micro-organisms.
 The aims of these active substances are to specifically take action against organisms that are harmful to plants (Art.
 2(2), Regulation (EC) No 1107/2009).
 In other words, active substances are the active components against pests and plant diseases.

 In the Regulation (EC) No 1107/2009, a pesticide is defined based on how it is used.
 Thus, pesticides have to fulfill certain criteria in order to be called pesticides.
 Among others, the criteria include that they either protect plants against harmful organisms - by killing or in other ways preventing the organism from performing harm, that they enhance the natural ability of plants to defend themselves against these harmful organisms, or that they kill off competing plants such as weeds.

-Within the European Union a 2-tiered approach is used for the approval and authorisation of pesticides.
+Within the European Union (EU) a 2-tiered approach is used for the approval and authorisation of pesticides.
 Firstly, before an actual pesticide can be developed and put on the European market, the active substance of the pesticide needs to be approved for the European Union.
 Only after approval of an active substance, a procedure of approval of the Plant Protection Product (PPP) can begin in the individual Member States.
 In case of approval, there is a monitoring programme to make sure the pesticide residues in food are below the limits set by the European Food Safety Authority (EFSA).

-The use of PPPs (i.e. pesticides) in the European Union (EU) is regulated by the Regulation No 1107/2009 on Plant Protection Products in cooperation with other EU Regulations and Directives (e.g. the regulation on maximum residue levels in food (MRL); Regulation (EC) No 396/2005, and the Directive on sustainable use of pesticides; Directive 2009/128/EC).
+The use of PPPs (i.e. pesticides) in the European Union is regulated by the Regulation No 1107/2009 on Plant Protection Products in cooperation with other EU Regulations and Directives (e.g. the regulation on maximum residue levels in food (MRL); Regulation (EC) No 396/2005, and the Directive on sustainable use of pesticides; Directive 2009/128/EC).

 These regulatory documents are set to ensure safe use of pesticides in the EU regarding human health and environmental sustainability.
 The responsible authorities within the EU working with pesticide regulation are the European Commission, European Food Safety Authority (EFSA), European Chemical Agency (ECHA); working in cooperation with the EU Member States.
 Additionally, important stakeholders are the chemical producing companies, which develop PPPs and active substances that are to be evaluated by the regulatory authorities mentioned above.

 Conservative Agriculture Spokesman Anthea McIntyre MEP and colleague Daniel Dalton MEP were appointed to the European Parliament's special committee on pesticides on 16 March 2018.
 Sitting for nine months, the committee will examine the scientific evaluation of glyphosate, the world's most commonly used weed killer which was relicensed for five years by the EU in December after months of uncertainty.
 They will also consider wider issues around the authorisation of pesticides.